Deepak003/Shuffle-Sort-Responsive-3X3/README.md

 This project aims to create a Responsive 3x3 Matrix with Shuffle & Sort Feature.

 Interesting feature is Media Queries and Shuffle Algo.
+I added another feature of CSS Transition to give some animated effect to Shuffling.

 ##### Project Deployed at:
 https://maersk-responsive-3x3-shuffle-sort.netlify.app/